AppsComTr/Spaceship/README.md

 This simple documentation part was prepared for who wants to contribute Spaceship.

 While developing Spaceship, we were inspired from [Nakama](https://github.com/heroiclabs/nakama) and [Open Match](https://github.com/GoogleCloudPlatform/open-match).
 You can also check these projects too.
+If you want to learn more detailed informations about project you can [contact us](mailto:mehmet@apps.com.tr).

 Spaceship is using rpc technology to serve their endpoints by using [gRPC](https://grpc.ip) framework.
 It also supports http requests with using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
 Spaceship allows clients to make request with gzip compressed body over the http.
 Also, it supports both json and proto messages over the socket connection.
 As spaceship uses gRPC, [Protocol Buffers](https://github.com/protocolbuffers/protobuf) is used to model messages and services.
 If you want to add a new service or modify existing one, you should regenerate codes with described in [Installing](#installing) section.

 Every single logic part is designed as a module in Spaceship.
-There are 8 main module in Spaceship.
+There are 9 main module in Spaceship.
 These are:

 - Notification
 - Leaderboard